-Interment Right: The right to require or direct the burial or entombment of cremated pet and/or human remains or pet and/or human cremated or hydrolyzed remains in a lot, grave, niche, or crypt.
+Interment Right: The right to require or direct the Burial or Entombment of pet and/or human remains or pet and/or human cremated or hydrolyzed remains in a Grave, Lot, Niche or Crypt.

-Interment Rights Holder: A person, firm, or corporation holding the right to direct the interment or disinterment of pet and/or human remains, cremated, or hydrolyzed remains, and associated memorialization in an interment right as registered in the Cemetery records.
+Interment Rights Holder: A person, firm, or corporation holding the right to direct the Burial or Removal of pet and/or human remains, cremated or hydrolyzed remains, and associated memorialization in an Interment Right as registered in the Cemetery records.